EvobyteDigitalBiology/readstore/README.md

 ## Description

-ReadStore facilitates managing FASTQ files and NGS data, along with experimental (meta)data.
+ReadStore facilitates managing FASTQ files, NGS and Omics data, along with experimental (meta)data and **Pro**cessed **Dataset**.
 It provides a database and a web app with a simple user interface to create and edit datasets and projects.
 You can create your own structure using metadata key-value pairs (e.g., replicate: 1 or condition: control) or attach files as additional information.

 Metadata, file attachments and processed datasets (ProData) can be accessed along with your NGS datasets from analysis scripts or data pipelines, providing consistent workflow automation.

 ReadStore Basic enables you to manage NGS data from your local Linux environment and can be set up in a few minutes.
 It comprises a local web server and web app that you can connect to via your browser to explore and edit your NGS experiments.

-To upload FASTQ files and processed data from the command line into the ReadStore database, you’ll also need to install the ReadStore CLI.
+To upload FASTQ files and Processed Data from the command line into the ReadStore database, you’ll also need to install the ReadStore CLI.

 Logging into the ReadStore web app via the browser requires a user account.
 User accounts are created from the Admin account, which is setup by default.